petemmccarthy/grape_framework/README.md

 Grape Framework
 ==========

-PLaying with the Ruby framework 'Grape' at Ruby Hacknight.
+Exploring 'Grape' at Ruby Hacknight.
+Grape is a REST-like API micro-framework for Ruby.